valsou/minimal_kiosk/README.md

 * a Google Slide

 You can edit the JavaScript constants in `js/config.js`.
+Don't forget to copy `config.sample.js` to `config.js` with your own configuration.

 The document is not exempt of bugs and is badly internationalized.
 Please, open issues to propose me solutions.